 Changing our lifestyle really does follow a process of change.
 Don’t let yourself get trapped in the preparation stage of change.
-I remind people that at this point we do a lot of talking with occasional action moments but it usually becomes another mantra that gets repeated without action.
-As an example, I’ve heard people talk about getting more fit or changing jobs for years.
-They’ll occasionally try a new diet or exercise, or redo a resume but with no real commitment.
-They may do something to satisfy the inner voice that wants change for a moment but without really committing.
+I remind people that at this point we do a lot of talking with occasional action moments but it usually becomes another mantra that gets repeated.
+Visualization is critical, however it must be followed by immediate action.

 We run in circles in the preparation and action stages because we don’t want to believe that we accept the situation we are in even if we aren’t willing to change it long-term.
 The ideation of change becomes another thing we tell ourselves without real follow-up.
 My advice, let it go.
 Accept where you are for the moment.
 This way when you are really ready for a change you are more likely to believe your inner voice and take solid action.
 If not, you run the risk of letting the idea of change become just another part of your daily routine.

 No matter where you are in the process of change, even if stalled, you have the power to go through a new doorway at any point you choose.
 Today, right now even, you can decide to make that call, go grocery shopping for healthy foods, sign up for the course you’ve been talking about, submit your resume, and so on!